Brooks Orpik: Pittsburgh Penguins (2001–2014)

-Orpik was drafted in the first round, 18th overall, of the 2000 NHL Entry Draft by the Pittsburgh Penguins.
+Orpik was drafted in the first round, 18th overall, of the 2000 NHL entry draft by the Pittsburgh Penguins.
 He began his professional career with the Wilkes-Barre/Scranton Penguins of the American Hockey League (AHL) during the 2001–02 season.
 He made his NHL debut during the 2002–03 season, playing in six games and recording no points.
 After earning a permanent roster spot on the team the next year, Orpik played in 79 games, registering one goal, nine assists and 127 penalty minutes.

-Orpik during the 2009 Stanley Cup Finals.
+Orpik during the 2009 Stanley Cup Final.

 On March 4, 2006, Orpik boarded Carolina Hurricanes forward Erik Cole, fracturing a vertebra in Cole's neck.
 Orpik was suspended three games for the illegal hit.
-Cole did not return until Game 6 of the 2006 Stanley Cup Finals.
+Cole did not return until game six of the 2006 Stanley Cup Final.

 In the summer of 2008, Orpik signed a new six-year, $22.5 million contract with the Penguins.
 In October 2008, he was named an alternate captain (interim while Sergei Gonchar was injured) of the Penguins, along with Evgeni Malkin, behind captain Sidney Crosby.

 Orpik with the Penguins in January 2012.

-On June 12, 2009, Orpik and the Penguins became Stanley Cup champions by defeating the Detroit Red Wings in Game 7 of the 2009 Stanley Cup Finals.
+On June 12, 2009, Orpik and the Penguins became Stanley Cup champions by defeating the Detroit Red Wings in game seven of the 2009 Stanley Cup Final.
 He was the first native of California to win the Stanley Cup.

 On December 17, 2011, Orpik recorded his 100th career point by earning an assist on Evgeni Malkin's goal on Ryan Miller at Consol Energy Center in Pittsburgh.

-On May 11, 2013, Orpik scored the game-winning goal in overtime of Game 6 to eliminate the New York Islanders and advance Pittsburgh to the second round of the 2013 Stanley Cup playoffs; it was his first career Stanley Cup playoff goal.
+On May 11, 2013, Orpik scored the game-winning goal in overtime of game six to eliminate the New York Islanders and advance Pittsburgh to the second round of the 2013 Stanley Cup playoffs; it was his first career Stanley Cup playoff goal.

 On December 7, 2013, Orpik hit Boston Bruins forward Loui Eriksson, resulting in a concussion to the latter.
 While Orpik lay on the ice due to a confrontation with a Bruins player, Shawn Thornton delivered a punch that concussed Orpik; Thornton was suspended 15 games for the incident.